 The Texas Council on Family Violence is the only 501(c)(3) nonprofit coalition in Texas dedicated solely to creating safer communities and freedom from family violence.
-With a state-wide reach and direct local impact, TCFV, with the collective strength of more than 1000 members, shapes public policy, equips service providers, and initiates strategic prevention efforts.
+With a state-wide reach and direct local impact, TCFV, with the collective strength of more than 1,000 members, shapes public policy, equips service providers, and initiates strategic Public Policy efforts.

-Requires high energy, maturity, and leadership with the ability to serve as a unifying force and to position prevention programmatic discussions at both strategic and tactical levels.
-Participates and informs national prevention initiatives.
+This position requires high energy, maturity, and leadership with the ability to serve as a unifying force and to position policy discussions at both strategic and tactical levels.

 A. Project Coordination / Program Delivery

-- Makes recommendations to the Leadership team for program and strategy changes and/or improvements.
+- Makes recommendations to CEO for program and process improvement both internally and externally.

-- Builds, cultivates and maintains networking and advocacy opportunities at state and national levels with those who have the capability to enhance and/or increase strategic prevention initiatives.
-These initiatives may require training, advocacy, regulatory policy-making, education, collaboration and influence with public and private sectors to improve opportunities for survivors and their families.
+- Builds, cultivates and maintains networking and advocacy with those who may be able to enhance and/or increase social safety nets for survivors.
+These initiatives may require legislative advocacy, regulatory policy-making, education, collaboration, and influence with the for-profit sector to improve opportunities for survivors.